JonaJJSJ-crypto/AcausalPOETAnalyzer/AODgeneration/README.md

 The `submit_jobs.sh` is the steering file.
 This script loops over all the possible datasets to be simulated, creates the *jobs* using the `create_job.py` script and submits them to the Condor cluster.
 The python script, `create_job.py` takes care of configuring the `job.sh` correctly so it can trigger a correct template for each mass point simulation.

 Certain parameters in the headers of these scripts can be changed according to needs.

+Finally, a `checkFiles.py` script is used to check for the availability of the resulting ROOT files of the simulation.
+If some files are missing one can resend that specific job by hand.